bgin/general-purpose-fortran/README.md

 # General-Purpose Fortran Repository

+I like a language when it empowers me.
+I prefer not to have to empower the language; but I have found a sometimes need to do so.
+Modern Fortran is quite capable of accessing many commonly available C libraries or expressing many commonly desired utility libraries directly, but the standard language does not define many of these basic interfaces.
+But because of Fortran's expressiveness and power in HPC environments (which is my primary focus -- Coarrays, MPI, OpenMP, matrix operators and the many numeric libraries available in Fortran (see Netlib)) I prefer to bring these general-purpose utilities to Fortran instead of bringing Fortran to other languages.
+With that in mind I placed such modules I hope others will find useful here.
+I hope others will find them useful and expand upon them.

-This is the main repository where many additional procedures are available, as well as man(1) pages, utility programs, extended examples and unit tests.
-As generally useful modules mature stand-alone versions are created from this base.
-That is because the full GPF has many interdependencies and falls under various restrictions and is far more likely to have compiler-dependent code.
-There may be many more features available here but it is less stable.
+This is the main repository where many such additional procedures are available, as well as man(1) pages, utility programs, extended examples and unit tests.
+As generally useful modules mature simpler stand-alone versions are created from this base.
+That is because the full GPF (General Purpose Fortran repository) has many interdependencies and falls under various restrictions and is far more likely to have compiler-dependent code.
+There may be many more features available here in the general GPF repository but it is less stable.
 The individual modules are more appropriate when a specific module is required in a production environment.

+But if you want to work with the entire repository this is where the man(1) pages and unit tests and features heavily dependent on mutliple modules reside, and were I concentrate on new developement.
+Otherwise, the simpler module repositories are recommended.

 ### Cloning the repository